-Even if a proposal doesn't trigger any of the thresholds in this DRI Checklist, the proposal may be referred to the MVC as a Discretionary Referral if it is believed that the proposal is likely to have a regional impact with respect to issues such as: water resources, transportation, open space, habitat, visual, cultural, community, construction process, or any other factors that might have a regional impact.
-It may be referred by any municipal permit-granting agency in the town where the development is located, by the board of selectmen of another town, or by the Dukes County (Section 1.1 of the DRI Checklist).
+Even if a proposal doesn't trigger any of the thresholds in this DRI Checklist, a proposed Development project may be referred to the MVC as a Discretionary DRI Referral if it is believed that the proposed project is likely to have a regional impact with respect to issues such as: water resources, transportation, open space, habitat, visual, cultural, community, construction process, or any other factors that might have a regional impact.
+It may be referred by any municipal permit-granting agency in the Town where the Development is located, by the Board of Selectmen of another Town, or by the Dukes County.
+(See section 1.1 of this DRI Checklist.)

-The following questions may be used by local boards and agents in helping to determine whether a development proposal might warrant referral as a Discretionary DRI Referral.
-They should not be construed as a "required" checklist, nor as an exhaustive list of factors that might warrant a referral of a development proposal.
-This refers to all types of development including division of land, construction, changes of use, or increases in intensity of use.
+The following questions may be used by local boards and agents in helping to determine whether a proposed Development project might warrant referral as a Discretionary DRI Referral.
+This should not be construed as a "required" checklist, nor as an exhaustive list of factors that might warrant a referral of a proposed Development project.
+These questions may be helpful for all types of Development including division of land, construction, changes of use, or increases in intensity of use.